salesHunter.iopricingB2B data

 2. Domain-based search misses contacts

 Hunter's email finding relies on domain search and pattern matching.
-It scans its database for known emails at a given company domain.
-This works well for large companies with many publicly available emails.
+It scans its crawled database for known emails at a given company domain.
+Works great for large companies with hundreds of publicly available email addresses floating around the web.

-• New employees who have not appeared in Hunter's crawl yet
+• New employees who have not appeared in Hunter's web crawl yet

-• Contacts whose emails are not associated with their company domain online
+• Contacts whose emails are not publicly associated with their company domain

 3. Campaign limits are per plan, not per account

-Hunter's cold email campaigns are included, which is a genuine differentiator.
-But recipient limits are tied to your plan tier:
+Hunter's built-in cold email campaigns are included at every paid tier, which is a genuine differentiator.
+Most email finders make you buy a separate outreach tool.
+But recipient limits are tied to your plan:

 • Starter: 2,500 recipients per campaign